oskarva/imbalance-market-price-prediction-thesis/README.md

 - Models struggle to predict activation price deviations from the day-ahead spot: Current features may not capture the underlying triggers.
 - Hyperparameter tuning was limited to predefined search spaces; alternative strategies may yield improvements.
 - The stacked ensemble shows minimal gains; other stacking or hybrid approaches warrant exploration.
-- Reproducibility depends on access to the Volue Insight API and full data coverage (Jan 2021–Mar 2025).
+- Full reproducibility depends on access to the Volue Insight API.

 ## Citation